 Volunteering with Tree Trust is a great way to improve your environment and invest in your community!
 Whether it’s stuffing envelopes or teaching people how to plant trees, we’re sure you’ll find a fun and satisfying way to connect with us as a volunteer.
 If you have questions about our volunteer opportunities, please contact Jessica.
 To stay informed of volunteer opportunities sign up for our newsletter!

-Dozens of people volunteer every spring and fall to plant trees with us.
+Planting Trees: Hundreds of people volunteer every spring and fall to plant trees with us.
 We provide hands-on training at every event, so no experience is required to volunteer at our plantings.
 Individuals, friends, families and groups are invited to join us in putting trees to work for our environment.
 Children and dogs are welcome, as long as they’re supervised.

-Hand out hundreds of trees to residents who participate in municipal tree distributions, and use your creative thinking skills to figure out how to fit six-foot trees into tiny sports cars.
+Distributing Trees: Hand out hundreds of trees to residents who participate in municipal tree distributions, and use your creative thinking skills to figure out how to fit six-foot trees into tiny sports cars.
 These events are great for families, friends and other small groups and do require some lifting.